Bira/octopus-carnival/_drafts/wir-mm3-4e-foulspawn.md

 ### Foulspawn Wretch

 Most unwilling victims probably turn into these.
-Wretches are Small Level 7 Minion Skirmishers with low-light visions and the standard traits listed above.
+Wretches are Small Level 7 Minion Skirmishers with low-light vision and the standard traits listed above.

 They have a **Ceaseless Murmurs** passive trait that inflicts a -2 penalty to the Will of any PC adjacent to two or more wretches.
 Their basic **Claw** attack